 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 Anyone who has had my baking will tell you I LOVE to bake with brown butter.
-In fact I almost called this the Brown Butter Blog, and my plan was to make it all brown butter, all the time!
-I eventually realized that there is, in fact, more to life than brown butter, but like… is there?
+I'm told that there is, in fact, more to life than brown butter, but like... is there?
 It makes everything better in a deliciously subtle way.
 And my favorite thing about it is how it can take a dish from delicious to unbelievable.
 Case in point: brown butter sweet potato pie.
 This is one of the recipes where brown butter truly shines.
-It makes SUCH a difference in the flavor.
+It makes SUCH a difference in the flavor, and it's what takes this sweet potato pie recipe to the next level!

 - melted salted butter – for the black-bottom crust!

-- sweet potatoes – very important!
-I use 4 pounds of sweet potatoes for this two-pie recipe, which ends up being about 4 large sweet potatoes.
+- sweet potatoes - very important!
+I use 3 pounds of fresh sweet potatoes for this two-pie recipe, which ends up being about 3 large sweet potatoes.
+We'll be baking the sweet potatoes to bring out all that amazing sweet potato flavor.

 - dark brown sugar – for the filling AND for the brown sugar black-bottom crust!

-- granulated sugar – adds sweetness to the filling.
+- granulated sugar - white sugar adds sweetness to the filling.

 - evaporated milk – gives the pies that custardy texture.